STARTBODY

 Why teach in Korea?
 First the Facts 2/3 of South Koreans aged 25-34 have college degree and take mandatory English classes.
 Koreans are obsessed with education to enable the best future for their children South Korea provides top salary to their teachers and has the highest average reading literacy of the OECD Salary for foreign English language teachers English teachers in Korea can expect to make between $1,300 and $3,000 per month.
 Depending on the type of educational institution, the salary varies enormously: Public Schools: 1.5-3 million won, or $1,265 - $2,500 USD, per month.
 Private Language Institutes: 1.9-2.3 million won, or 1,600 - $1,940 USD, per month.
 Universities: 2.3 - 3.5 million won, or $1,950 - $2,950 USD, per month.
 International Schools: 1.8 - 2.8...
 [Read more]

-What is the EPIK program for teaching English in South Korea? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL
+What are the visa requirements for teaching TEFL in different countries? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL

 Where can I join a TEFL placement program in Asia? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL